lulav/LRS_Documentation/docs_tutorials/turtlebot/turtlebot.md

 # TurtleBot3

 ## Overview
-This project is designed to wrap the official [TurtleBot3 simulation example](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#gazebo-simulation) and integrate it with a simple Autonomous Collision Avoidance node.
-The node provides ROS 2 parameters that allow users to adjust various TurtleBot3 specifications, enabling the analysis of how these changes affect collision avoidance behavior. <br />
+This project is designed to wrap the official [TurtleBot3 simulation example](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#gazebo-simulation) and integrate it with a simple Autonomous Collision Avoidance node. <br />
 The project gives users the flexibility to modify various TurtleBot3 specifications by changing ROS 2 parameters.
 These parameters may include attributes like the robot's size, speed, sensor range, or collision avoidance algorithms.
 Users can experiment with different parameter values to observe their impact on collision avoidance behavior.
 The TurtleBot3 robot is capable of orienting itself effectively within a prepared TurtleBot3 world.
 It utilizes the simulated lidar module to gather environmental data, allowing it to make informed decisions about its navigation path.<br/>
 All project installation, code overview and usage details are also available on the project's [GitHub page](https://github.com/citros-garden/turtlebot3).